Guide to Choosing the Best High School Extracurricular Activities & Electives

 Choosing An Activity

-No matter what, you should choose an activity that will enjoy.
-Don’t sign up for something just because your friends want to do it, and don’t shy away from something just because it’s different from the norm!
-Your passions are personal, so utilize your time in a way that is fulfilling to you.
+Choose an activity that you will enjoy.
+Don’t sign up just because your friends want to do it.
+Don’t shy away from something different from the norm.
+Your passions are personal, so utilize your time in a fulfilling way.

-There is no one activity that will look “best” on a college application, so you don’t need to worry about signing up for certain activities that you think would be most impressive on a college application.
+No single activity looks “best” on a college application.
+You don’t need to worry about impressing college admissions with specific activities.
 If you choose something you’re passionate about, you’ll be more likely to get deeply involved and take charge as a leader.
-More interest means more engagement, which clearly reflects on your application regardless of the type of activity.
+More interest means more engagement, which reflects positively on your application regardless of the activity.

-If you already have a potential college major in mind, you can utilize extracurriculars to grow your experience in that field.
-Keep in mind, however, that your choice of activity doesn’t have to be directly related to your major in order to get that experience!
-You can participate in any extracurricular that allows you to tap into the skills required for that field.
+If you have a potential college major in mind, use extracurriculars to gain experience in that field.
+Remember, your choice of activity doesn’t have to be directly related to your major to gain relevant experience.
 For example, I was the historian of my high school’s National Honor Society, and I pursued an advertising degree in college.
 Although the club was not specifically focused on advertising, I used my position to record our experiences through photos and copywriting, design a web page, and share content on social media.
-I used my experience in the National Honor Society to hone such positive traits as leadership and service while displaying skills that correlate with my field.
+This role helped me develop leadership and service traits while displaying skills related to my field.

-For those who don’t yet know what major to pursue, extracurriculars can be just as helpful!
-Joining extracurricular activities help you think outside the box of day-to-day school work and may spark a passion that you didn’t know you had!
-Feel free to explore different types of extracurriculars, because that just may be what inspires your college major.
+For those unsure about their future major, extracurriculars can be just as helpful.
+They help you think beyond day-to-day schoolwork and may spark a passion you didn’t know you had.
+Explore different types of activities, as they might inspire your college major.

-Take the time you have to utilize extracurricular activities and electives to your advantage; they’ll keep you motivated throughout high school while also enriching you as a well-rounded student.
-Learn as much as you can, find out what you’re passionate about, and even make a handful of new friends.
-There is no doubt that extracurriculars are one of the most fun parts about building your college résumé!
+Use extracurricular activities and electives to your advantage.
+They’ll keep you motivated throughout high school and enrich you as a well-rounded student.
+Learn as much as you can, find out what you’re passionate about, and make new friends.
+Extracurriculars are undoubtedly one of the most enjoyable parts of building your college résumé!

 More Helpful Guides: